V-AI-S/planet-box-extractor/README.md

 Python tool to extract a bounding box of a given radius around a center location (longitude, latitude) using the [Planet Tiles API](https://developers.planet.com/docs/basemaps/tile-services/).

-The bounding box is projected onto longitude and latitude using the (World Geodetic System 1984 WGS84)[https://earth-info.nga.mil/index.php?dir=wgs84&action=wgs84].
+The bounding box is projected onto longitude and latitude using the [World Geodetic System 1984 WGS84](https://earth-info.nga.mil/index.php?dir=wgs84&action=wgs84).
-The Planet Tiles API is indexed using (Spherical Mercator Projection)[http://earth-info.nga.mil/GandG/wgs84/web_mercator/%28U%29%20NGA_SIG_0011_1.0.0_WEBMERC.pdf].
+The Planet Tiles API is indexed using [Spherical Mercator Projection](http://earth-info.nga.mil/GandG/wgs84/web_mercator/%28U%29%20NGA_SIG_0011_1.0.0_WEBMERC.pdf).

 Images are prepared and processed as follows: